Visit our Operating Hours page for more information about the hours for these exhibits throughout the year.

-Begin your visit at Market Mills, the former Lowell Manufacturing Company mill complex, one of the city's original textile mills.
-Market Mills houses the National Park Visitor Center, where you can make reservations for tours, explore exhibits, visit the Children's Corner, and view the award-winning multi-image video program, "Lowell: The Industrial Revelation" every half hour 9:00 AM - 4:00 PM Also on view at 4:00 PM is "Lowell Blues," a film by Henry Ferrini about author Jack Kerouac and his native city.
-(Due to special programs, times may vary occasionally).
+Begin your visit at Market Mills, home of the National Park Visitor Center, where you can make reservations for tours, explore exhibits, visit the Children's Corner, browse our bookstore, and view the award-winning multi-image video program, "Lowell: The Industrial Revelation".
+Also on view by request is "Lowell Blues," a film by Henry Ferrini about author Jack Kerouac and his native city.
 General information on area lodging, cultural institutions, and dining is also available.
-Also in Market Mills: the Visitor Center Bookstore, and the Brush Art Gallery and Studios.
 246 Market Street, Lowell, MA.
-Limited free parking is available.
+Free parking is available at 304 Dutton Street.

 Boott Cotton Mills Museum

-Also at the museum, check for daily happenings at the Tsongas Industrial History Center, Lowell Historical Society, and shop at the Museum Store (reduced hours in winter - call for details) for a large selection of mill-related books, cloth from our weave room, books for kids, and other mill-related items.
+Also at the museum, shop at the museum store for a large selection of mill-related books, cloth from our weave room, books for kids, and other mill-related items.

 Mill Girls and Immigrants Exhibit

 Explore the history of "mill girls" and immigrants in a Boott Mill boardinghouse.
-The Mill Girls and Immigrants Exhibit, located in the Patrick J. Mogan Cultural Center, tells the human story of the Industrial Revolution by concentrating on the working people of Lowell.
+The Mill Girls and Immigrants Exhibit, located in the Patrick J. Mogan Cultural Center, tells the human story of the Industrial Revolution through the experiences of the working people of Lowell.
 Free.
-40 French Street, Lowell, MA.
+40 French Street (just a two minute walk from the Boott Mills Museum), Lowell, MA.
 Parking is available at city garage for a fee, or on street metered parking.